nathantheinventor/open-contest/README-devsetup.md

 1. Make changes to files in open-contest/src/main as needed, then press Ctrl-C in the console and re-execute the bash command above to restart the server and test the changes.

+# Working in PyCharm
+PyCharm Professional provides out-of-the-box Django support, but PyCharm Community may also be used.
+After opening the project in PyCharm Community, mark the project directory (named "opencontest") as project root.
+This configuration will allow PyCharm to find things within Django's directory structure.

-# Working with Visual Studio Code
+# Working with Visual Studio Code (NOT TESTED)

 Visual Studio Code includes excellent Python support.
 After installing the Python extension, to enable improved code browsing, execute the following to